 Microsoft’s cloud DNS service.
 Common for organisations using Microsoft Azure.

 The general steps above apply to all DNS providers.
 Look for “DNS Management”, “Zone Editor”, or “DNS Records” in your provider’s control panel.
-The record type is always TXT, and the values are the same regardless of provider.
+The record type is always TXT, and the values are the same regardless of where your settings are managed.

 Key Things to Know